 - 1 tsp apple pie spice (or cinnamon)

 - 1 Tbsp arrowroot starch (or tapioca flour)

 - Preheat oven to 350 degrees F. Line a muffin pan with 8 muffin cups.

 - Add all ingredients except walnuts to food processor and blend until well mixed.

 - Add in walnuts and pulse batter a few times*

-- Remove from oven and cool muffins to room temperature on cooling rack.
+- Remove from oven and cool muffins to room temperature on a wire cooling rack.

 *If you don't want the walnut pieces to show in the muffins then add them in step 2 with all other ingredients.

 Keywords: cinnamon apple walnut muffins, walnut muffins, apple muffins, paleo muffin recipe, flourless apple muffins, paleo snack, grain free recipes